Eisenstein classes and generating series of modular symbols in $\mathrm{SL}_N$: Introduction

 The main feature of this lift is that it has the Fourier expansion

-where the {\em special cycles} are locally finite cycles of codimension $q$ in $\D_{\Gamma}$, and $[ C,C_n ]$ is the intersection number in $\D_\Gamma$ between the two cycles $C$ and $C_n$.
+where the {\em special cycles} are locally finite cycles of codimension $q$ in $\D_{\Gamma}$, and $(C,C_n)$ is the intersection number in $\D_\Gamma$ between the two cycles $C$ and $C_n$.

 In fact, Kudla and Millson constructed a more general lift between the cohomology of orthogonal locally symmetric spaces and Siegel modular forms, corresponding to the dual pair $\SO(p,q) \times \Sp_n(\R)$.
 They also provided an analogous lift for locally symmetric spaces attached to unitary groups.
+These lifts have become an important tool in arithmetic geometry, and there is an extensive literature on generalizations and applications by many authors, see for example \cite{fbtwolifts,bfinj,bmm,blmm,EY20,fmbound1,fmcoef,funkmil,G20,garcia23,KZ25,MZ26,Z24}.
 Recently, Shi \cite{shi} has considered generalized special cycles on Hermitian locally symmetric manifolds, thus extending the work of Kudla and Millson to new dual pairs.
-The Kudla-Millson lift has become an important tool in arithmetic geometry, and there is an extensive literature on generalizations and applications of these lifts by many authors.

-The aim of this paper is to construct a theta lift for the pair $\SL_N(\R) \times \SL_2(\R)$, in the style of the Kudla-Millson lift.
-It is also motivated by the construction of a similar lift by Bergeron-Charollois-Garcia \cite{bcg}.
-Although the construction is different, we believe that the two lifts are the same.
-(As we will show, the two lifts agree on cycles attached to tori, which suggests that they are indeed equal.)
-In any case, the main novelty of the construction in this paper is that its Fourier coefficients have a geometric interpretation, which is not present in the work of Bergeron-Charollois-Garcia.
+The aim of this paper is to construct an analogous theta lift on the symmetric space of $\SL_N(\R) $, whose Fourier coefficients are Poincaré duals of suitable cycles.